martinpihrt/OSPy-plugins/plugins/ip_cam/README.md

 Snapshot management
 -----------

 The main page has a **Snapshots** button.
 This page lists cached `N.jpg` snapshots and `N.gif` animations, shows a preview, file size and modification time, and allows downloading or deleting individual files.
-If a requested cached file does not exist yet, the preview uses the normal station fallback image and downloads show a clear notice instead of an empty `none` response.
+The page only shows real IP Cam cached files.
+If a requested cached file does not exist yet, downloads show a clear notice instead of an empty `none` response.
 The **Delete cached images** action removes all cached snapshots, GIF files and GIF frame folders.

 Troubleshooting
 -----------